The Importance of Network Security Services

 Your Wi-Fi should be set up so that only authorized users can access it.
 If your business has a lot of clients in your office and you want to offer free Wi-Fi to them while they are visiting, you should have your guest Wi-Fi completely segmented off from the network that contains your business data.
-If guests are able to access your Wi-Fi that houses your same business data, you are putting yourself at risk of a breach.
+If guests are able to access your Wi-Fi that houses the same business data, you are putting yourself at risk of a breach.

 Centrally administered antivirus and anti-malware.

 The deployment of antivirus, anti-malware, and updates for them should always be centrally administered.
 Meaning, you should never allow or expect the end-users to install or update their own antivirus solutions.
 Making sure everyone is running the same versions of the same network security service will prevent gaps in your security.
 Here are some of the things that can happen if your antivirus and anti-malware programs are not centrally administered: